na-na-hi/renget/archive/LurkzyDurkzyBurkzy.md

 ->![Banner](https://files.catbox.moe/arnuka.png)<-
 #Lurkzn's GPT-1106 and Claude 2/2.1 Presets (**FINAL** - 24 Nov)
-!!! note Adieuuuuu
-	-> I haven't been feeling AI for the past few weeks, with the release of GPT's 1106 model only temporarily reinvigorating my desire to interact with AI.
-This will be the final (for real this time) update on this Rentry.
-I wish all you degenerates the best! <3 <-
 !!! note Claude - 4 Dec
 	-> I've added a zip of all my previous Claude releases, thanks to RobbieTheFella for saving them.
 I recommend **LasagnaBalls** and **John Cena v3**, but feel free to play around with the others!<-
 ***